Dimitris Anastassiou

 Background

 Professor Anastassiou joined the E.E. faculty in 1983.
 From 1979 until 1983 he was a Research Staff member at the IBM Thomas J. Watson Research Center, Yorktown Heights, NY.
-He is an IEEE Fellow, the recipient of an IBM Outstanding Innovation Award, a National Science Foundation Presidential Young Investigator Award, and a Great Teacher Award from the Society of Columbia Graduates.
+He is an IEEE Fellow, a Fellow of the National Academy of Inventors, the recipient of an IBM Outstanding Innovation Award, a National Science Foundation Presidential Young Investigator Award, and a Great Teacher Award from the Society of Columbia Graduates.
 His previous research was in the area of video technology.
-He is author of patents accepted as essential for the implementation of the international standards MPEG-2 and AVC/H.264 used in DVDs including Blu-ray HDTV discs and digital television broadcasting.
+He is author of patents accepted as essential for the implementation of the international standards MPEG-2, AVC/H.264 and MVC used in digital television storage, transmission and broadcasting.

 Education